02-15-2011, 07:07 PM #1

 - Feb 2008

-Re: Pearl grandfather clock does not chime (RE: smdawg33)
+Re: Pearl grandfather clock does not chime (By: smdawg33)

 Most GFs that have run more than 20 years are ready to have a movement replacement.
 Nope, I don't like it either but that's just the way it is.
 Have you examined the movement closely for wear?